DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/ios.md

 {{% /tab %}}
 {{< /tabs >}}

 To ensure the safety of your data, you must use a client token.
-If you used only [Datadog API keys][3] to configure the `dd-sdk-ios` library, they would be exposed client-side in the iOS application's byte code.
+If you use only [Datadog API keys][3] to configure the `dd-sdk-ios` library, they are exposed client-side in the iOS application's byte code.

 For more information about setting up a client token, see the [Client token documentation][4].